Skip to main content

 Self-closing frameless gate

-Code-compliant self-closing, self-latching frameless glass gate positioned off the main sight line from the covered patio.
+Self-closing, self-latching frameless glass gate installed per the approved written scope and positioned off the main sight line from the covered patio.

 Sight lines preserved

-Panel layout engineered to keep the ramada, water, and hedge line open from every seating area.
+Panel layout planned to keep the ramada, water, and hedge line open from every seating area.
+No barrier replaces active adult supervision — designate an undistracted Water Watcher whenever children are in or near water.

 What we learned on this build